HackerYou/HYFallBootcamp2014/5-freelancing/1-Personal-Branding.md

 Whether its tweaking your site design, updating business cards, writing a blog post, tweeting or applying to speak at a conference, you should always be building on your brand.

 ### Facebook
 Facebook seems like the last place you would go to get work.
-It's a very personal and private space for family and friends, not really a space where many converse with industry people.
+It seems like a very personal and private space for family and friends, not really a space where many converse with industry people.

-However, Facebook is a huge tool for building your personal brand.
+However, Facebook is an awesome tool for building your personal brand.
 Facebook is a gold mine of people who already trust you and would love to recommend you, if they just knew what you did.

 So, I'm not saying to create a facebook page and spam everyone in your list, but rather share links to websites you are building, share pictures of your Hackeryou experience, tell everyone you build websites and are available for work.

-Fairly often, I get a message from someone on facebook saying something like this:
+For example, Wes often gets messages from people on facebook saying something like this:

 > Hey Wes, hows it going?
 Long time no talk!
 Anyways, I see that you are always doing website stuff and I was wondering if you were interested in doing something for my (dad's|uncle's|sister's|friend's brother in law) company.